Blog/Attention in Practice: Visualizing Q/K/V and why scaling heads changes behavior

 References

-4. Xiong et al., *Layer Normalization in the Transformer Architecture*, NeurIPS 2020.
+4. Xiong et al. *On Layer Normalization in the Transformer Architecture*.
+ICML, 2020.

-6. Press et al., *Train Short, Test Long: Attention with Linear Biases*, ICLR 2022.
+5. Press et al. *Train Short, Test Long: Attention with Linear Biases Enables Input Length Extrapolation*.
+ICLR, 2022.

 ---